material-components/material-components-ios/howto/faq/README.md

 ### Can we use Material Components for iOS with storyboards?

 Yes!
 Storyboards and nibs/xibs are great places to use Material Components for iOS.
-Almost every component has great support for Interface Builder development including IBDesignable support. **Note:** IBInspectable support is not supported as it conflicts with UIAppearance support.
+Almost every component has support for Interface Builder development that includes IBDesignable. **Note:** IBInspectable support is not supported as it conflicts with UIAppearance support.